MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/6-connector.md

 So far, you're done with the following steps:

-* Set up the environment
+* Setting up the environment
-* Uploaded the test data
+* Uploading the test data
-* Set up the test suite, and
+* Downloading the test suite, and
-* Are familiar with various file formats and their functionality
+* Aware of various file formats and their functionality

 You're finally ready to start verifying your extension connector with the test suite.